16 Famous Consultants and How They Became Superstars

 Famous Business Consultants

 Jim sees himself as a student just as much as a teacher, which is likely the source of his relentless curiosity about what makes great companies tick.
-As a teacher and researcher at the Stanford Graduate School of Business, he received the Distinguished Teaching Award in 1992, and in 2017, Forbes selected him as one of the 100 Greatest Living Business Minds.
+As a teacher and researcher at the Stanford Graduate School of Business, he received the Distinguished Teaching Award in 1992.
+In 2017, Forbes selected him as one of the 100 Greatest Living Business Minds.

 [ Read: What a Day in the Life of a Top Consultant Really Looks Like ]